How can I search for a case study or interview about a particular country?

 I think your analysis is wrong.
 How may I suggest a correction?

 We anticipate that not everyone will agree with every fact presented or with the analysis offered.
 We welcome comments.
-If your remarks are relatively short, please send them through the firstname.lastname@example.org) or regular mail to the Associate Director, ISS/IFS, Bobst Hall, Princeton University, 83 Prospect Avenue, Princeton, NJ 08544.
+If your remarks are relatively short, please send them through thelink above.
+If you wish to offer longer remarks or supplementary materials, please convey these via e-mail (firstname.lastname@example.org) or regular mail to the Associate Director, ISS/IFS, Bobst Hall, Princeton University, 83 Prospect Avenue, Princeton, NJ 08544.
 We do not guarantee that our work will reflect all suggestions.
-We make every effort to fact check and corroborate all information provided.link above.
-If you wish to offer longer remarks or supplementary materials, please convey these via e-mail (
+We make every effort to fact check and corroborate all information provided.

 How may I suggest a topic, question, or case the program should pursue?

-Please send your ideas to Associate Director Laura Bacon (email@example.com) or convey your information through our link above.
+Please send your ideas to our interim Associate Director Michael Scharff (email@example.com) or convey your information through ourlink above.
 We welcome ideas.

 The program interviewed me.
 How can I correct a biographical note the program has posted about me or ask for another change in my information?